Pulmonary hypertension

 What you can do

-• Be aware of any pre-appointment restrictions.
+• Be aware of any preappointment restrictions.
 When you make your appointment, ask if there is anything you need to do before your checkup.
 For example, you might be told not to eat or drink before some medical tests.

 • Be prepared to discuss your diet and exercise habits.
-If you don't already follow a diet or exercise routine, talk to your health care team about any challenges you might face in getting started.
+If you don't already follow a diet or exercise routine, talk to your healthcare team about any challenges you might face in getting started.

-• Make a list of questions to ask your health care team.
+• Make a list of questions to ask your healthcare team.
 List your questions from most important to least important in case time runs out.

-• What is likely causing my symptoms or condition?
+• What is the likely cause of my symptoms or condition?

-• What are other possible causes for my symptoms or condition?
+• What are other possible causes?

-• What kinds of tests do I need?
+• What tests do I need?

-• Is there a generic alternative to the medicine you're prescribing?
+• Is there a generic form of the medicine you're prescribing?

 • What's an appropriate level of physical activity?